-Lawyering Skills I (JD 054, 3 Credits) focuses on the structure of the legal system; sources of law; reading, analyzing, and briefing cases; and writing legal memoranda analyzing clients' claims and defenses.
+Lawyering Skills I: Objective Analysis, Writing & Research (JD 054, 3 Credits) focuses on the structure of the legal system; sources of law; reading, analyzing, and briefing cases; and writing legal memoranda analyzing clients' claims and defenses.
 Students also get extensive training in legal research.
 The students have a conference with their professors after each paper is graded.

-In the third course, the Lawyering Skills III: Herzog Moot Court Competition (JD 159, 1 Credit), students refine their advocacy skills in the context of a school-wide moot court competition.
+In the third course, the Lawyering Skills III: Appellate Advocacy (JD 159, 1 Credit), students refine their advocacy skills in the context of a school-wide moot court competition.
 Students prepare a brief and present two oral arguments in a hypothetical appellate case.
 Students are graded both on the brief and the oral argument by outside judges as well as their Lawyering Skills professors.
 Awards are presented for first place, second place, best brief, and best oralist.
 This course meets for two hours each week.